 - 6. Since the last Case Management Conference (CMC), the following changes have been made to the SDS Team: - (a) Fraser Argus, Business Analyst, has been employed on a full time basis in the SDS Team to develop and maintain the IT requirements needed to prepare for settlement distribution.
-Approximately two thirds of his time is directed towards the Kilmore Settlement Administration. - The SDS Team members who are responsible for the administration for personal injury and dependency claims assessment under the SDS in this proceeding is currently comprised of: - (a) Andrew Watson, Scheme Administrator.
-Approximately 10 per cent of his time is directed towards the Kilmore settlement administration. - (b) Kimi Nishimura, Senior Associate, engaged three days per week.
-Approximately 50 per cent of her time is directed towards the Kilmore settlement administration. - (c) Elizabeth Mukherji, Senior Associate, engaged three days per week.
-Approximately 50 per cent of her time is directed towards the Kilmore settlement administration. - (d) Simba Makoni, Associate, engaged on a full-time basis.
-Approximately 60 per cent of his time is directed towards the Kilmore settlement administration.
+Approximately one third of his time is directed towards the Murrindindi Settlement Administration. - 7.
+The SDS Team members who are responsible for the administration for personal injury and dependency claims assessment under the SDS in this proceeding is currently comprised of: - (a) Andrew Watson, Scheme Administrator.
+Approximately 5 per cent of his time is directed towards the Murrindindi settlement administration. - (b) Kimi Nishimura, Senior Associate, engaged three days per week.
+Approximately 50 per cent of her time is directed towards the Murrindindi settlement administration. - (c) Elizabeth Mukherji, Senior Associate, engaged three days per week.
+Approximately 50 per cent of her time is directed towards the Murrindindi settlement administration.